-Issues and Supporting Data Sources: CDSP Update Impact Conclusion GP EIR Impact Conclusion Does the CDSP Update Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
+Issues and Supporting Data Sources: LPSP Impact Conclusion Conclusion Does the LPSP Involve New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New or Changed Circumstances Involving New Significant Impacts or Substantially More Severe Impacts than those analyzed in the GP EIR?
 Any New Information of Substantial Importance That Was Not and Could Not Have Been Known at the Time of Certification of the GP EIR that Rises to the Level of Requiring New Analysis or Verification?
-Are Any New Mitigation Measures Required for the CDSP Update? -- ------------------------------------- ----------------------------- -- -- -- -- habitat conservation or natural community conservation plans within the City and, as such, concluded that no impacts to such plans would result from the General Plan Update.
+Are Any New Mitigation Measures Required fo the LPSP? or --- --- --- ---- habitat conservation or natural community conservation plans within the City and, as such, concluded that no impacts to such plans would result from the General Plan Update.

-The proposed CDSP Update would have similar land use objectives as the GP EIR and includes further regulations around land uses and establishment of additional development/design standards to reflect development patterns within the CDSP area that have occurred since adoption of the General Plan Update.
-Similar to the General Plan Update, the CDSP Update is intended to be integrated into the existing uses and surrounding neighborhoods and would not physically divide an established community.
-The CDSP proposes ten zoning districts that would allow for the creation of transit-oriented, mixed-use activity centers surrounding the Metro L Line (Gold) that supports local housing options and encourages commercial uses that provide local jobs, goods, and services.
-The intention of this updated approach to land use regulation would support a mixed-use area that is walkable, and serves more workers and transit users.
-The City's General Plan Land Use Element designates a range of intensities and densities in the CDSP area to support the vision of a series of pedestrian-oriented villages and districts with unique identities, bolstered by their vibrant mix of uses, amenities, and streetscapes.
+The proposed LPSP would have similar land use objectives as the GP EIR and includes further regulations around land uses and establishment of additional development/design standards to reflect development patterns within the LPSP area that have occurred since adoption of the General Plan Update.
+Similar to the General Plan Update, the LPSP is intended to be integrated into the existing uses and surrounding neighborhoods and would not physically divide an established community.
+The LPSP proposes three zoning districts that would allow for the creation of a hub of research and development, light industrial and creative businesses, supported by flexible spaces and diverse housing opportunities near jobs, shops and services, all connected by a vibrant public realm.
+The intention of this updated approach to land use regulation would support a mixed-use area that is walkable, and serves more students, seniors, workers, and transit users.
+The City's General Plan Land Use Element designates a range of intensities and densities in the LPSP area to support the vision of a series of pedestrian-oriented villages and districts with unique identities, bolstered by their vibrant mix of uses, amenities, and streetscapes.
 The Specific Plan generally implements the allowed density ranges and intensity set by the General Plan Land Use Diagram and regulates density within the maximum density studied by the General Plan EIR.
-The additional development/design standards would further the goals set forth in the Land Use and Mobility Elements as well as the objectives presented in the GP EIR; additionally, buildout of the CDSP Update would be within the General Plan buildout analyzed in the GP EIR.
-The CDSP Update would not conflict with Title 17 of the City's Municipal Code, California Government Code Section 65302, or SCAG's RTP/SCS.
+Zoning districts LP-MU-G, LP-MU-N, and LP-MU-CF implement a density maximum below the General Plan maximum, but within the allowed density range of the General Plan establish land use designations.
+The additional development/design standards would further the goals set forth in the Land Use and Mobility Elements as well as the objectives presented in the GP EIR; additionally, buildout of the LPSP would be within the General Plan buildout analyzed in the GP EIR.
+The LPSP would not conflict with Title 17 of the City's Municipal Code, California Government Code Section 65302, or SCAG's RTP/SCS.
 Furthermore, as indicated in the IS prepared for the GP, that there are no adopted habitat conservation or natural community conservation plans within the City.
-Therefore, the proposed CDSP would not result in impacts to any such plans.
+Therefore, the proposed LPSP would not result in impacts to any such plans.